Our purpose is to inspire self-discovery through sport, fitness, wellness and adventure.

 Aquatics is a program for those participants who enjoy swimming, diving, aqua aerobics or simply relaxing in the pool.
 The Aquatic program also offers a number of special programs such as swim lessons, stroke clinics, lifeguard classes and incentive programs.

 Club Sports are unique student organizations in which the overall functions of the organization are student operated.
 Club Sports may be organized for instructional, recreational and/or competitive purposes, and offer a way of finding others who share similar recreational interests.
-Current organized clubs include Aikido, Archery, Baseball, Bass Fishing, Climbing, Cross Country, Cycling, Equestrian, Fencing, Rugby, Soccer, Softball, Southern Explosion (dance), Tae-Kwon-Do, Ultimate Frisbee, Swimming, Lacrosse, Volleyball, Wrestling, and Mixed Marshal Arts.
+Current organized clubs include Aikido, Archery, Baseball, Bass Fishing, Climbing, Cross Country, Cycling, Equestrian, Fencing, Rugby, Soccer, Softball, Southern Explosion (dance), Tae-Kwon-Do, Ultimate Frisbee, Swimming, Lacrosse, Volleyball, Wrestling, and Mixed Martial Arts.

 The Fitness Program promotes health and wellness in many ways.
 Group Fitness classes including Yoga, Pilates, traditional aerobic and resistance classes.
 Personal Training and Fitness Assessment services are available to assist in evaluating fitness levels and providing guidance to reach or maintain fitness and wellness goals.